Parth0415/Object-Relational-Mapping/README.md

 node seeds/index.js
 ```

- After that run the following command:
+ After that run the following command to run the app:
 ```
 node server.js
 ```